WXXI (AM)

-WXXI (1370 kHz) is a non-commercial AM radio station in Rochester, New York.
+WXXI (1370 kHz) is a non-commercial radio station in Rochester, New York.
 It broadcasts news, talk and informational programming as a member station of National Public Radio (NPR).
-WXXI, along with WXXI-FM (105.9), WXXO (91.5 FM), and WXXI-TV (channel 21), are owned by the WXXI Public Broadcasting Council.
-The studios and offices are on State Street in Rochester at the Public Broadcasting Center.
+WXXI, along with WXXI-FM 105.9, WXXO (91.5 FM), and WXXI-TV (channel 21), are owned by the WXXI Public Broadcasting Council.
+Its studios and offices are on State Street in Rochester at the WXXI Public Broadcasting Center.
 WXXI holds periodic on-air fundraisers to support the station.

 WXXI is powered at 5,000 watts from a single non-directional antenna by day.
 At night, to protect other stations on 1370 AM from interference, it uses a directional antenna with a four-tower array that concentrates the signal in Rochester and its inner suburbs.
-The transmitter is on French Road in Brighton.
+Its transmitter is on French Road in Brighton.
 Programming is also heard on WXXI-FM and on an HD Radio digital subchannel of WXXO.

 Programming

 Most of WXXI's weekday programming comes from NPR, along with local newscasts.
 NPR shows include Morning Edition, All Things Considered, Fresh Air, 1A, Marketplace and Here and Now.
-Weekdays at noon and repeated at 9 p.m., a local two-hour interview and call-in show is heard, Connections with Evan Dawson.
+Weekdays at noon and repeated at 9 pm, a local two-hour interview and call-in show is heard, Connections with Evan Dawson.
 The BBC World Service airs overnight.

 On weekends, shows from NPR are heard along with local newscasts.
 Programs include Wait, Wait, Don't Tell Me, It's Been A Minute, On The Media, Hidden Brain, TED Radio Hour, Radio Lab, Latino USA, Travel with Rick Steves, The Splendid Table, Milk Street Radio and The New Yorker Radio Hour.
 WXXI has won numerous local, state and national awards for its programs, newscasts and investigative reporting.